alexferl/vyper/README.md

 Python configuration with (more) fangs!
 Python port of the very awesome [Viper](https://github.com/spf13/viper) for Go.

 ## PyPI name change
 The package is changing name on pypi from `vyper` to `vyper-config` on August 20th 2018.
+The `vyper` name will be used by the following [project](https://github.com/ethereum/vyper).
+The `vyper-config` package is already available on [PyPI](https://pypi.org/project/vyper-config/).

 ## What is Vyper?